-This year, the Chinese New Year (CNY) will fall on Valentine’s Day.
 Chinese New Year is one of the four main celebrations in Malaysia- the others are Hari Raya, Christmas and Deepavali or Diwali.
-Public holidays will be on 15 and 16 February 2010 but many people would be extending their holidays.
-Still, banks, post offices and government offices will open from 17 Feb onwards.
+Even though two public holidays are allocated for Chinese New Year, many people would be extending their holidays.
+Still, banks, post offices and government offices will open after the public holidays are up.

 One thing I love about being a Malaysian is that we get to celebrate all other festivals together- the joyous mood brought by media and TV really make everyone, not only the celebrants look forward to the festival.

 If you are a first time visitor to Malaysia, perhaps you may want to take note of the following:

 - Most people will be leaving Kuala Lumpur and going back to their respective hometowns as the CNY approaches.

 - About a week prior to Chinese New Year, airlines (especially Air Asia), KTM Intercity Train, express busses leaving/exiting Kuala Lumpur and heading to other cities will be FULLY booked.
 Avoid planning your travel from KL to other towns like KL to Penang during that time.
 And even if you can get tickets, they would either be fake tickets (always buy tickets directly from bus counters and not from third parties) or grossly overpriced